 After a brief tumble of toms from Ringo, the second verse has the identical structure and instrumentation as the first.
 This segues nicely into the first eight-measure bridge, which is sung solo by George.
 The swing beat stops for a signature ‘Beatles break’ in the seventh measure on the line “confusing things” with only Paul hitting a rising note on the piano that indicates a slight chord change.
 The eighth measure ends the slight lull in the proceedings with Ringo bringing in a thunderous drum fill and Paul playing a rapid-fire A-note repetition to usher in the third verse which follows.

-The third verse and second bridge that follows it is also identical in structure and instrumentation, however the repeat of the third verse afterwards adds the boys handclapping’ overdub.
-The final measure of this verse ends with the guitar riff as usual; however George keeps repeating the riff as it fades off into the sunset.
+The third verse and second bridge that follows it are also identical in structure and instrumentation, however the repeat of the third verse afterwards adds the boys' hand-clapping overdub.
+The final measure of this verse ends with the guitar riff as usual; however, George keeps repeating the riff as it fades off into the sunset.
 The third time it is repeated, all three vocalists come back in with the final words of the verse, namely “I’ve got time.”
 This is then repeated and held out during the fade with Paul’s harmony jumping around in a rather Eastern flavor while John gives a few final taps on the tambourine and Paul noodles on the piano.

 George’s guitar work, mostly noticed with his recurring guitar riffs and hardly apparent elsewhere in the song if at all, was done proficiently and flawlessly every time.
+Fellow Traveling Wilbury Jeff Lynne relates concerning this guitar riff, "George was really good at the unexpected.
+He'd outthink and think his way round and come to something completely different from how an ordinary songwriter would do it.
+To me, that's a magical riff."
 His vocals depict the mental confusion of the lyrics quite well, the double-tracking emphasizing the bending notes in the verses with a blurring exaggeration.